 $__.___ per MMBtu $__.___ per MMBtu $__.___ per MMBtu

+Basis from NYMEX: None

-Response: Responses are due no later than 1:00 M Eastern Time on _______, October __, 2001.
+Response: Responses are due no later than 1:00 A Eastern Pime on _______, October __, 2001.

-Award: Awards will be made by LG&E :0 Eastern Prevailing Time on the response date.
+Award: Awards will be made by LG&E :30AMstern Prevailing Time on the response date.

-Payment Terms: Invoices for the Option Price shall be rendered by Counterparty to LG&E on or before the 10th day of month following the applicable Hedge Month.
+Payment Terms: Invoices for the Option Price(s) and Quanies ed by Counterparty to LG&E on or before the 10th day of month following the applicable Hedge Month.
 LG&E shall make payment to Counterparty by wire transfer on the 22nd day of the month following the end of the applicable Hedge Month, or 10 days after invoice is received, whichever is later.
-If applicable, LGE will render to Counterparty on or before the tenth (10th) day of the month following the applicable Hedge Month an invoice for the Settlement Amount.
-Any Settlement Amounts due to LGE as a result of the automatic settlement of these options shall be paid by Counterparty to LGE by wire transfer on the 22nd day of the month following the applicable Hedge Month, or 10 days after invoice is rendered by LGE to Counterparty, whichever is later.
+If applicable, LG&E will render o Counterparty on or before the tenth (10th) day of the month following the applicable Hedge Month an invoice for the Settlement Amount.
+Any Settlement Amounts due to LG&E as a result f the automatic settlement of these options shall be paid by Counterparty to LG&E by wire tranfer on the 22nd day of the month following the applicable Hedge Month, or 10 days after invoice is rendered by LG&E to Counterpaty, whichever is later.

 General Terms and Conditions: Any offer accepted by LG&E hereunder shall be subject to the terms of the onfirmation for the applicable transaction(s) and the ISDA Master Agreement (the “Agreement”) in place between the parties.
-In the event the parties have not entered into an Agreement, then the transaction shall be governed by the onfirmation and LG&E’s General Terms and Conditions for Natural Gas Options until such time as the parties execute an Agreement.
+In the event the parties have not entered into an Agreement, then the transaction shall be governed by the Cnfirmation and LG&E’s General Terms and Conditions for Natural Gas Cptions until such time as the parties execute an Agreement.
 A copy of the General Terms and Conditions has been enclosed for your review.
-In the event of a conflict among the terms of the applicable onfirmation, the Agreementand the General Terms and Conditions.
+In the event of a conflict among the terms of trans in the following documents sa the applicable Confirmation, (2) the erms aonditions.

 LG&E reserves the right to reject any and all bids.
 Any questions about this Bid Invitation should be directed to Chris Balmer at (502) 627-4578.
 Responses to this Bid Invitation should be made to Chris Balmer at (502) 627-4578 and faxed to (502) 627-4655.